 Come for the skiing.
 Stay for the skiing.

-Alta became a ski area the winter season of 1938-39.
-A passionate group of local businessmen and relief from the tax burdens of a long-time Alta miner were the catalysts for the formation of Alta.
+Located at the top of Little Cottonwood Canyon near Salt Lake City, the Town of Alta rests at 8,530 feet above sea level.
+Originally a silver mining hotbed turned ghost town, Alta became a ski area in the winter of 1938-39.
+A passionate group of local businessmen and relief from the tax burdens of a long-time Alta miner were the catalysts for the formation of Alta Ski Area.

-Alta was the first ski area in Utah to install a lift, two years behind Sun Valley, Idaho’s installation in 1936.
-Alta grew slowly, building new lifts as the numbers of skiers grew and working with businesses in the area to provide day shelters and eventually lodging.
+Alta became the second ski area in North America (and the first in Utah) to install a chair lift.
+Alta grew slowly, building new lifts to accommodate a growing number of skiers while working with businesses in the area to provide day shelters and eventually lodging in Little Cottonwood Canyon.

-Alta has been referred to as a “skier’s mountain” for many reasons.
-It is known for its scenery, diverse terrain and for the uncanny quality of snow that it receives season after season.
-Also, Alta does not allow other types of winter recreation other than skiing.
-It is a watershed, so no mechanized vehicles are allowed.
-The ski area has decided to be “just for skiers”, so other snow-sliding equipment is not allowed.
-It is one of three areas in the United States that does not allow snowboarding.
+Alta is known as a “skier’s mountain."
+Known for its scenery, diverse terrain and for the uncanny quality and quantity of snow—annually averaging 547 inches.
+Alta is located within a watershed, so no mechanized vehicles are allowed.
+It is one of three ski areas in the United States that does not allow snowboarding.

 There is a spirit to Alta.
 Perhaps it is because generations of skiers have been able to pass on their love for the mountain.
-It may be because there is a bit of a “purist’s” feel for those who choose to ski here.
-Whatever the reasons, Alta is a place that many local and destination skiers choose to call home.
+Alta is a place that many local and destination skiers choose to call home.